 So- you’d like to be able to see the rings of Saturn, and you’d like to know how much you’ll have to spend on a binocular that can do that?
 We’re asked that question all the time.
 First of all, you can see Saturn with any binocular- but with most binoculars, Saturn is so small that it appears as a tiny football-shaped object (that’s “American football”- not soccer).

-To conclude, the least-expensive tripod that can properly support the BT-70XL-ED is the Oberwerk 5000 ($280).
-So the answer to the question “How much will I need to spend to see Saturn’s rings?” is- just under $2000 including shipping.
+To conclude, the least-expensive tripod that can properly support the BT-70XL-ED is the Oberwerk 5000 ($300).
+So the answer to the question “How much will I need to spend to see Saturn’s rings?” is- $2100 plus shipping.
 Of course the larger XL’s, that are capable of higher magnifications, will do even better.